German Undergraduate Spring Courses

 German is a key language in the European Union and the developing economies of Central and Eastern Europe.
 Speaking German greatly improves chances of success in today's global economy.
 Course is an introduction to the language typically used in business settings within German-speaking countries.
 It will better prepare students for business-related situations and will provide them a clearer understanding of German corporate culture by covering topics such as the application process, Emails, phone conversations, meetings, business trips.

-German 185: Science and Technology in European Philosophy
+German 185/ C LIT 185.
+Science and Technology in European Philosophy

 Christina Vagt